ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 4. The consciousness of similarities, but not of differences
 5. The habit of being content to explain words by means of definitions

-When we are intensionally oriented, words mean /what we say they mean/.
+When we are intensionally oriented, words mean *what we say they mean*.
 “Politicians must be untrustworthy because all they do is ‘play politics’”.
 If our intensional orientations are serious, therefore, we can manufacture verbally a whole system of values out of the connotations of any term, and jump from one connotation to another indefinitely.
 The map becomes independent of the territory, and we can add castles upon castles in the sky.

 > Once we get started, we can spin out whole essays, sermons, books, and even philosophical systems on the basis of the word ‘churchgoer’.
 >